Places on the Moon explored by Apollo astronauts and what we learnt from them

 At the same time, Apollo’s scientific advances left us with more questions than answers.
 By visiting more and new types of locations on the Moon, particularly its poles, we can continue piecing together the complex origin and evolution of the Earth-Moon system as well as our solar system’s history.
 Here’s hoping that the renewed global frenzy of going to the Moon sticks around this time, as there are plenty of reasons to explore the Moon.

-Thank you SWISSAPOLLO for supporting me and powering this article on Space Impact.
+Thank you SWISSAPOLLO for supporting me and powering this article.